 - Poland: one in 2019 (no deaths)

 Gun violence in Central American countries is extremely common.
-In Honduras, the homicide rate is 10 times the global average.
+In Honduras, the homicide rate is many times the global average.
 Because of heavily armed gangs in Honduras, school shootings “are so common, they are subsumed quickly into the country's news cycle and barely register outside its borders.”.
+As such, the true number of school shootings in Honduras is unknown, but believed to be high.

 South Africa has experienced five school shootings since 1994, resulting in eight deaths in total.